Edit Blog Post

 In this house the Norrmalmstorg Robbery took place.
 An event that went to history for the origin of the Stockholm syndrome.

-meltdown.
-This incident was hushed down and no news about it was released until 1993.
 Our experience tells us that serious nuclear incidents are hushed down only when the military wants to keep it quiet.
 So if is true that Ågesta Nuclear Power Plant couldn't produce any useful amounts of plutonium it's more of an evidence of the lack of knowledge of the Swedish engineers and physicists than an evidence of the peaceful nature of the Swedish nuclear program.

 On August 8 1993 an airshow took place in central Stockholm.
 As a part of this event The Swedish Air Force flew the new fighter plane JAS 39 Gripen

 .
 In mid flight the pilot lost control over the plane and seconds later the plane crashed.
 The pilot ejected and landed unharmed and by pure luck the plane crashed on a spot where very few people were standing so only a few spectators were injured.
 The pilot later said in an interview that when he relised he was going to crash he looked around and everywhere he looked there were people.
 His first thought then was not to eject but follow the plane down and commit suicide.
-If the plane goes
+If the plane goes down among the people and kill hundreds he couldn't live with it.
+When he looked again he

 Spree killer murdering four and injuring 20